Haunted Pubs in London

 If you're looking for a spooky outing in the capital, take a look at the following options for haunted pubs in London.
 We've unearthed some historic offerings guaranteed to bring you a ghoulish experience the next time you order your favourite tipple, so before you venture out tonight, peruse our handy guide to haunted pubs in London.

-- Perfect for corporate entertaining and client events
+- Perfect for weddings, functions and special occasions

 More Haunted Pubs in London

 Once upon a time, a patron at the Grenadier was beaten to death for cheating at cards.
 He never left.

 (020) 7235 3074

 Prisoners were held in the cellar of the Morpeth Arms in the 19th Century before being transported to the Colonies.
 Apparently, one prisoner died down there and is now a permanent resident.

 58 Millbank, London, SW1P 4RW